MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ```

-This code makes no sense and no effect when it adds to an event listener.
+This code makes no sense and has no effect when it adds to an event listener.
 So it seems our `.preventDefault()` cannot stop that default behavior too.

 However, you can still use inline onclick to handle the click event.
-In this way it will work.
+In this way, it will work.

 ```html